JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “Douglas!!!” she shouted yet again.

-And with that Bradley uncermoniously grabbed the joystick out of Douglas’s hand.
+And with that Bradley unceremoniously grabbed the joystick out of Douglas’s hand.
 Douglas sat catatonically for a second, but his face grew redder and redder as each second passed.
 Before you knew it Douglas stood up, started crying and climbed onto the top of the washing machine just sat there as his mother demanded.

 “Douglas!!!” she shouted again to which Douglas shouted “I’m sitting on it mom!!!”